Everything you need to know about Pi Network: History, Launch, Price

 What is the current status of the Pi Network Mainnet?

-The Pi Network is in the Enclosed Mainnet phase.
-This means its blockchain is live but protected by a firewall that prevents outside connections.
-Transactions are only possible between verified users and apps within the Pi ecosystem. -
+The Pi Network is in its Enclosed Mainnet phase.
+Its blockchain is live but firewalled to prevent external connections.
+Transactions are restricted to verified users and applications within the Pi ecosystem. -

 Can I trade Pi coins on exchanges?

 No, the official Pi coin is not yet tradable on any cryptocurrency exchange.
-Any "Pi" tokens listed on exchanges are IOUs or futures, which are speculative assets and not the actual, transferable Pi coin from the network. -
+Any tokens listed as 'Pi' are IOUs or futures contracts, which are speculative assets and not the actual coin from the network. -

 How does mining work on the Pi Network mobile app?

-Pi's mobile "mining" does not use intensive computational power like Bitcoin.
-Users tap a button in the app every 24 hours to confirm they are human.
-This process is based on the Stellar Consensus Protocol (SCP) and secures the network through social trust circles. -
+Pi's mobile 'mining' does not require intensive computational power.
+Users tap a button in the app once every 24 hours to prove they are human.
+This process is based on the Stellar Consensus Protocol (SCP) and secures the network through social trust circles rather than energy-intensive algorithms. -

 What is the purpose of the Enclosed Mainnet?

-The Enclosed Mainnet allows the community to complete KYC verification and migrate mined Pi to the live blockchain.
-It also provides a stable environment for developers to build and test applications without the volatility of external markets before a full public launch. -
+The Enclosed Mainnet allows the community to complete Know Your Customer (KYC) verification and migrate their mined Pi to the live blockchain.
+It also provides a stable environment for developers to build and test applications without the volatility of external markets before the full public launch. -

 Why is the Pi Network controversial?

-The project faces skepticism due to its long development timeline without a tradable coin, a referral system that some liken to multi-level marketing, the use of in-app ads, and concerns about transparency and a complex KYC process.
+The project has drawn criticism for its long development timeline without a tradable coin, a referral system that some compare to multi-level marketing, the presence of in-app ads, and concerns about transparency and a complex KYC process.